-The GDP growth of 4.8% in the second quarter for 2013 has been a sign of relief for Indian economy.
-Following in the major low of 4.4% in the first quarter for 2013, expectation were far too gloomy for this quarter.
-With major analyst forecasting a rate of maximum 4.7% and some even speculating the growth rate to be less than that of last quarter,actual data surpassed the expectations.
+The GDP growth of 4.8% in the second quarter for 2013 has been a sign of relief for the Indian economy.
+Following in the major low of 4.4% in the first quarter for 2013, the expectation was far too gloomy for this quarter.
+With major analyst forecasting a rate of maximum 4.7% and some even speculating the growth rate to be less than that of last quarter, actual data surpassed the expectations.

 Considering the contribution of different sectors in the growth, electricity and financial services have shown good results.
-It is a common saying that lightening always strike once at a point.
-But for manufacturing and mining sector, growth rates have been struck by depression thunder yet again.
+It is a common saying that lightning always strikes once at a point.
+But for the manufacturing and mining sector, growth rates have been struck by depression thunder yet again.

-Comparing the results of this quarter with that of previous five years, the growth is on the setback.
-With growth rates as high as 9.7% in 2008 and 9.4% in 2010, 4.8% growth marks slow recovery.
-As quoted bycapital economics, India’s road to recovery will be slow and bumpy.
+Comparing the results of this quarter with that of the previous five years, the growth is on the setback.
+With growth rates as high as 9.7% in 2008 and 9.4% in 2010, 4.8% growth marks a slow recovery.
+As quoted capital economics, India’s road to recovery will be slow and bumpy.

 were predicting that growth will be less (than in the first quarter).
 I believe in the third and fourth quarters you will see a pick up”.